koksal/tps/README.md

 instead of tree-structured graphs, run Omics Integrator with the option to add random noise to edge weights and merge the graphs output by each randomized run.
 Omics Integrator writes the network in a three column tab-separated format.
 The second column, the interaction type, must be removed before providing the file to TPS.
+The scripts in the `pcsf` subdirectory demonstrate this process.
 - `--timeseries <file>`: TPS expects a single intensity for each peptide at each time point, which can be calculated by taking the median intensity over all mass spectrometry replicates.
 TPS allows missing data, which should be denoted by a non-numeric value such as **N/A**